China's regional forex regulators step up dollar bond supervision -sources

 Vice Premier Liu He, China's economic tsar, on Wednesday urged the roll-out of market-friendly policies, and said China would strive to invigorate its economy and defuse risks in the property sector.

+Moody's Ratings Agency has estimated $31.4 billion in LGFV offshore bonds are due to mature this year, more than half from high-yield and non-rated issuers.

-(Reporting by Xiangming Hou in Beijing and Andrew Galbraith in Shanghai; Editing by Toby Chopra)
+(Reporting by Xiangming Hou in Beijing and Andrew Galbraith in Shanghai; Editing by Toby Chopra and Kim Coghill)

 ((Andrew.Galbraith@tr.com; +86 21 2083 0079; Reuters Messaging: andrew.galbraith.thomsonreuters.com@reuters.net ; Twitter: https://twitter.com/apgalbraith))